 Instructions

-- Soak the cranberries: Pour orange juice over the dried cranberries in a small bowl and stir to coat.
-Let them rest for at least 30 minutes, or overnight if you have time, until they’re soft and plump.
+- Soak the cranberries – Pour 50 grams of orange juice over the dried cranberries in a small bowl and stir to coat.
+Let them rest for at least 30 minutes or overnight until soft and plump.
+Reserve any remaining soaking liquid to use as part of the 245 grams of orange juice in the dough.

-- Mix the dough: In a large bowl, stir together your active sourdough starter or discard, bread flour, rye flour, orange juice, and water.
-It’ll look a bit rough — that’s fine.
-Cover with a damp towel and rest 30 minutes to let the flour absorb moisture.
+- Mix the dough – In a large bowl, stir together the active sourdough starter or discard, bread flour, rye flour, 245 grams of orange juice, and water until a shaggy dough forms with no dry flour remaining.
+Cover with a damp towel and rest for 30 minutes to allow the flour to fully absorb the liquid.

 Notes